 Yet, that all came crashing down by a single employee who didn’t want two African-Americans to use the bathroom without buying coffee.
 The cost of $10 for two Latte’s and 10 cents worth of a toilet flush, led to many millions in lost revenue, crisis management, and a stigma that permeated the brand, including #BoycottStarbucks trending on Twitter.
 In response, Starbucks closed 18,000 stores for a day to teach 175,000 employees racial bias training.

 Even if those employees were truly were not motivated by racism or unconscious bias, the optics suggest otherwise.
-And in a world of snap judgements and quick bursts of info, that’s what people will see..
+And in a world of snap judgments and quick bursts of info, that’s what people will see.

 all employees are brand ambassadors